 Music in Our Homeschool

 You Are An Artist

 Join us in our Private Facebook Group for Some Homeschool Encouragement.

+Join our How to Homeschool in the Midst of the Hard Things Facebook group.
 We will be providing you with more homeschool encouragement through Facebook Lives, articles, sharing, and interacting with others who may be going through some of the same things you may be going through.
 So please join us in the group and let’s encourage each other as we homeschool in the midst of our own hard things.

 For more encouraging articles join our Pinterest board below.